forc-db/IPCC-EFDB-integration/doc/ForC-EFDB_mapping/Data review process.md

     `regrowth.year`

 ## Step 6.
 Check/correct info in `measurements.csv`

-These are the most critical checks, including mandatory fields, and assuring that the core data are correct.
+*These are the most critical checks, including mandatory fields, and assuring that the core data are correct.*

+- filter `citation.ID` to display records that include this study

 ### Focus on:
 - check values of **mandatory fields**: